 With your entire process in one hand, and all of your finely tuned data in the other, there is nothing to stop the leased equipment provider from selling the information to a competitor or otherwise misusing it.
 They would also be able to access all the benefits of your painstakingly made improvements at zero cost.

 To stop this from happening there are many ways to protect your IP.
 The first is to only release certain information, for instance only the vibration information about the part.
 This will allow finetuning to be performed while protecting your IP.

 Another method is flushing your data.
 This is for occasions when the sensitive information must be stored within the part itself.
 Flushing your data means that, after your lease is over, the device has all of your sensitive information, such as recipes or formulas, wiped from it.

 The impact of smart sensors

-If all your data is collected by smart sensors, a novel method of protecting it, while allowing all parties to obtain useful analysis, is to use an IoT platform, such as GE Digital’s Predix.
+If all your data is collected by smart sensors, a novel method of protecting it, while allowing all parties to obtain useful analysis, is to use an IoT platform, such as that provided by GE Digital.
 This allows the user to take in all primary sources of data and then send the applicable parts and analysis to the relevant parties.
 This allows for seamless transparency in data ownership and privacy.

 Overall, the best way to protect your data is to set out clearly in your contract who owns what.
 Thinking through the outcomes that could be created by mishandling sensitive before signing those contracts is sensible.
 Stipulating precisely what can be retained, what has to be anonymised and what must be deleted after a run is complete is the only way to completely protect your IP.